ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

     ```
     {: pre}

-    RHEL 7/CentOS 7 might return `No fc_host device`, which can be ignored.
+    RHEL 7 and CentOS 7 may return No fc_host device, which can be ignored.

 5. Update `/etc/iscsi/initiatorname.iscsi` file with the IQN from the {{site.data.keyword.slportal}}.
 Enter the value as lowercase.
    ```